-Passengers arriving on aircraft in New Zealand need to fill out a Passenger Arrival Card (New Zealand Customs Service website).
+Passengers arriving on aircraft in New Zealand need to fill out a Passenger Arrival Card.
 This contains information required by the various New Zealand government agencies, including health authorities.
 Copies of the card are provided on arriving aircraft.

 There are also requirements on aircraft departing New Zealand, so that diseases and public health threats are not exported from New Zealand to another country.